deepakuniyaliit/open-source-projects/CONTRIBTION.md

 - fork this repository.

-- clone the forked repository in your locaal machine.
+- clone the forked repository in your local machine.

 - add the folder by the name of your project in the main repository folder.